ossimlabs/omar-oms/plugins/omar-oms-plugin/README.md

 #omar-oms-plugin

-This plugin is used in the following services:
+This plugin is used by the following services:

 * omar-mensa
 * omar-stager-core